Last Updated on July 12, 2021 by Amy Geldean

 Implement responsive web design that adapts your website to different devices.

-More and more customers are using their phones to find great wineries and wine clubs.
+More and more customers are using a mobile device to find great wineries and wine clubs.
 And regardless of their device, you need to provide them with a seamless user experience.

 Additionally, Google has recently rolled out mobile-first indexing.
 Your website performance (which is also a ranking signal) score will be based on the mobile versions of your website, not desktop.